MDR Transition Timelines for Legacy Medical Devices – Not without Risks and Undue Burden

 Additionally, legacy medical devices can still be manufactured and placed on the market at risk within (4) years from the DoA.
 This manufacturing timeline extension may be best utilized to replenish residual warehouse stock related to forecasted supply and demand, and to avoid distribution bottlenecks.

 However, with the MDR’s new perspective on continuous improvement, including increased and periodic post-market surveillance and reporting requirements on clinical safety and performance, it is assumed that regulatory compliance for legacy medical devices will be closely monitored and challenged.

 In conclusion, the new MDR will be challenging and present considerable business risks for medical device organizations as they continue to manufacture and distribute legacy medical products beyond the DoA.

 With restricted modification options to improve – or to maintain – safety and performance characteristics of legacy devices, it remains to be seen if the current transition process in Article 120 will stand.
 Either way, manufacturers should not confuse the exemptions in Article 120 with appropriate and timely transition management.

 A medical device manufacturer’s regulatory business strategy should focus on optimizing medical product portfolios and a plan for a timely MDR transition if they are to be successful long-term.

 NAMSA’s global regulatory experts welcome the opportunity to discuss strategic options related to the new MDR regulations, including potential business impacts – and more importantly – how your organization can plan for success.

-Anney Majewski is the Marketing Operations Specialist at NAMSA, focusing on expanding the overall knowledge and understanding in the medical device industry.
-She obtained a BBA in Marketing from the University of Toledo as well as an A.S. in Psychology from Monroe County Community College.
+Anney Peterson is the Senior Marketing Operations Specialist at NAMSA, focusing on expanding the overall knowledge and understanding in the MedTech industry.
+She obtained a BBA in Marketing from the University of Toledo (Ohio) as well as an A.S. in Psychology from Monroe County Community College (Michigan).